StackStorm/st2client.js/README.md

 # Deprecated

+This project is still updated and used by hubot-stackstorm, but it is officially deprecated.

-Please refer to https://api.stackstorm.com/ for the documentation on the latest version of API.
+Please refer to https://api.stackstorm.com/ for the documentation on the latest version of the StackStorm API.

 StackStorm ST2 JavaScript bindings
 ==============================================================================

-Officially supported node.js\browserify client library for using ST2 APIs.
+Officially supported node.js/browserify client library for using ST2 APIs.

 The library (and the whole API, to be fair) is in **Alpha**, so incompatible changes should be expected.